Last updated: 2025-08-29

 -

-If you leave the fields blank, the PTV default values are used.
+If the fields are left blank, PTV’s default values are used instead.

 Even if you want to use the default profile "truck-40t", it may be a good idea to select it in the drop-down list, otherwise it will be unclear which vehicle profile applies.